Plant Gift Guide: The Best Plants to Give (and How to Choose the Right One)

 Many apartments and offices genuinely lack good natural light.
 A peace lily or ZZ plant will thrive where other plants struggle.
 The peace lily has the added bonus of flowering, making it feel like more of a celebration gift even in challenging conditions.

-How to fix it: Pair a peace lily or ZZ plant with a decorative cache pot that matches the recipient's home decor.
+What to give: Pair a peace lily or ZZ plant with a decorative cache pot that matches the recipient's home decor.
 Include a note explaining their light tolerance; this often surprises recipients who assumed all plants need a sunny window.

 -